pmooney-extend/pmooney-extend.github.io/index.md

 ---

 In order to prevent a customer from accidentally purchasing the wrong warranty for a product, the warranty offers need to be updated every time a shopper selects a different variant for a product.
 This is done by passing the `variantId` of the newly selected product to the `Extend.setActiveProduct` function.
 Therefore, you will need to determine how your store updates the product page when a different product variant is selected.
 This is typically done by dispatching a JavaScript event or by manipulating the window location.
-Add an event listener to the page and invoke `Extend.setActiveProduct()` with the newly selected `varaintId`.
+Add an event listener to the page and invoke `Extend.setActiveProduct()` with the newly selected `variantId`.

 ```javascript
   Extend.setActiveProduct('#extend-offer', <VariantId>)
 ```

 <div class="info-container">
-    <strong>Pro Tip</strong>: A common way to find the event that fires when a product variant is changed is to look at the eventListeners tied to your product options selector.
+    <strong>Important Note:</strong> A common way to find the event that fires when a product variant is changed is to look at the eventListeners tied to your product options selector.
 </div>

 <img src="assets/images/evtlist-check.png" />